Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 ## Running Regolith

-There are two ways of running Regolith `regolith run` and `regolith watch`.
+There are two ways of running Regolith profiles `regolith run` and `regolith watch`.
 They both run a profile defined in `config.json` file.

 The `regolith run [profile-name]` command runs provided profile once.
 If you don't